From picturesque ruins to cliff-face monasteries, we explore the unique appeal of the oldest cities in the world

 The city was occupied by Jordan from 1949 to 1967 and has been held under Israeli occupation since 1967.
 In 1994, it became the first Arab town in the West Bank to be given administrative autonomy under an agreement between Israel and the Palestine Liberation Organisation.

-Top sight: St. George Orthodox Monastery in Wadi Qelt – built in the late 5th century AD by John of Thebes, the monastery clings to the cliffs of Wadi Qelt.
+Built in the late 5th century AD by John of Thebes, St. George Orthodox Monastery clings to the cliffs of Wadi Qelt.
 Like other sights across the oldest cities in the world, the monastery has been destroyed and restored across the centuries and is open today to pilgrims and visitors.